ottoliar/real-estate-grabs/README.md

-Script that uses cron to (1) check a real estate website at specified intervals, (2) check if any new listings have been added, and (3) email any new listings to a broker
+Scripts thats check real estate websites daily for recently added properties against a database.
+Any new properties are emailed to a broker.